 Even though the company was then working on the Apple III, Raskin considered the name Macintosh to be just a code one and that the final machine would be called the Apple V. It was to be a simpler machine than previous Apple computers, or at least it was in terms of how easy it was to use.

 "There were to be no peripheral slots so that customers never had to see the inside of the machine," he said.
-He proposed an all-in-one machine that had bitmapped graphics — so that the screen could show any image, not just DOS-like characters - and he planned to make it sell for $500.
-That's the equivalent today of $1,208, which is a little more than the cost of a six-core Mac mini.
+He proposed an all-in-one machine that had bitmapped graphics — so that the screen could show any image, not just DOS-like characters — and in 1979 he planned to make it sell for $500.
+That's the equivalent today of $1,920, which is less than the cost of a 27-inch iMac.

 What happened in between

-Steve Jobs happened.
-And then John Sculley happened.
+Between Raskin's idea and the Mac shipping, Steve Jobs happened.
+And John Sculley happened too.
 Having originally disregarded the Mac project as unimportant, Steve Jobs changed his mind when he was removed from the Apple Lisa project.

 One of the reasons he was removed was that he had now visited Xerox PARC and had been pushing to change the Lisa to be more like the machines he'd seen there.
 He still had that in mind and Macintosh was this little project nobody on Apple's board seemed to care about, so they found each other.